Breath of Fresh Air with Solid JS and Fable.Solid

 ]

-Now, take the same example with Store.
+Now take the same example with Store.
 The code looks almost the same.
-As per docs, one should use Signal when there is a need of updating whole data at once, like a number or string.
-But when there is a need for partial updation then use the store.
+According to the docs, one should use Signal when there is a need to update whole data at once, like a number or string.
+But when there is a need for partial updates, then use a store.
 Like arrays and objects should be stored in the store.
 It will update the entity with a partial update to that property.
-SolidJS will update UI reactively.
-Without virtual DOM this would be way more performant compared to react.
+SolidJS will update the UI reactively.
+Without a virtual DOM, this would be way more performant compared to React.

 type CounterStoreType = {